the history of coworking

 BERNARD DEKOVEN ON THE DEFINITION OF COWORKING

-1998 – Sweden’s, and perhaps the world’s first coworking space opened on Sveavägen 9, in Stockholm, and in the so called Hitech Building.
+1998 – Sweden’s first coworking space opened on Sveavägen 9, in Stockholm, and in the so called Hitech Building.
 The place was called “The Summit of Hitech Building” and was inhabited by the dot-com companies during the bubble at the end of the 90s.
 Letsbuyit.com had over 100 desks.

 ● ● ● ● ●